Ark898/CS201_PROJECT/README.md

 - Build the project and run the `main.cpp` file.
 - A map of India will appear.
 Mark the required number of cities on the map and then press `ESC`.
 - Leave the VS Code terminal running.
 - Open the command prompt/terminal.
-Go inside the `src` folder.
+Go inside the `terminal` folder.
 - Compile the project using the following command:
     ```bash
     g++ -Wall *.cpp -o aco